dbenamy/pagerbot/README.md

 The easiest way to get started is to use the Heroku button above to launch an admin interface for pagerbot, where you need to fill out a few API keys and choose commands (plugins) that pagerbot knows about and responds to.

 Going through the admin page shouldn't take much longer than 8 minutes.
 The admin page also contains detailed information on how to make the bot join your channel.

-To start up the admin interface again, rescale the dynos to have a single web worker and remove the DEPLOYED config variable in heroku dashboard.

 Plugins
 =======